-A lesson on how to create a science podcast
+A lesson on how to successfully engage in science podcasting

 Karen Emslie, SciencePOD content creator

 Podcasts offer on-demand listening, anytime, anywhere.
 Listeners around the world have embraced audio storytelling and hits, such as Serial and Stuff You Should Know, have been downloaded millions of times.
 Science podcasts, including The Weirdest Thing I Learned This Week and Science Vs, are among the most popular.